1414C/cwl/README.md

 If the *Which* command does not find the aws tool, check your $PATH and verify that the AWS CLI tools have been installed.
 The CLI toolset and installation instructions are available at: <https://aws.amazon.com/cli/>

 2. Set the AWS_PROFILE environment variable with the profile you wish to use to push / create the new Lambda function in AWS.
 You may check your profiles in the ~/.aws/profile file in your $HOME directory.
-If you do not see a *config* and *credentials* file in ~/.aws, go back to the AWS CLI instructions at <https://aws.amazon.com/cli/> and follow the steps to confgure your CLI environment.
+If you do not see a *config* and *credentials* file in ~/.aws, go back to the AWS CLI instructions at <https://aws.amazon.com/cli/> and follow the steps to configure your CLI environment.

 Set and check the AWS_PROFILE environment variable as follows: